morrison93/python-demoapp-gitlab-pipelines/README.md

+## Disclaimer
+This was an exercise for practicing gitlab pipelines trying an integration and deployement.

+This was doing by following Nana's tutorial which you can see here: https://www.youtube.com/watch?v=qP8kir2GUgo

 # Python Flask - Demo Web Application

 This is a simple Python Flask web application.
 The app provides system information and a realtime monitoring screen with dials showing CPU, memory, IO and process information.